Claude Code Plugins

 • Add comments for non-obvious logic

-• Run linters/type checkers periodically
+• Run npm run typecheck periodically

 After each iteration: